CharlesYiu/number-app/README.md

 ## Reset number
 Resets the number to its default value.
 ## Decimal points
-The app can add or minus numbers with decimals
+The app can add or minus numbers with decimals.
+**Note:** You must turn off "round decimals" and set decimal numbers for "add value" and "minus value" in preferences.
 ## Preferences
 Customize the behavior of the app.
 **Default value:** The value to use when there is a reset or new file.